 Gambling in Alabama

 On December 14th, 1819 Alabama became a part of the 50 states.
 Overall, the state spans more than 52,000 square miles.
 The state bird is the Yellowhammer and it is the 22nd state.
-In terms of population, the state is ranked the 23rd largest.
-With more large cities than casinos, you will have to travel in order to reach one of the land based casinos here.
+In terms of population, the state is ranked the 23rd largest, just under 5 million people.